 - new technologies

-To underpin our substantive concerns, the group also specialises in the theory and methods of organizational research, with expertise ranging from the philosophy of social science through to the analysis of novel forms of data.
+To underpin our substantive concerns, the department also specialises in the theory and methods of organizational research, with expertise ranging from the philosophy of social science through to the analysis of novel forms of data.
 Indeed, we include the Social Ontology Research Unit and the Work, Interaction and Technology group within PSMO.

 Our research directly informs our teaching.
-The group leads the MSc in Public Policy & Management and makes contributions to the full suite of undergraduate, postgraduate and executive education programmes at King's Business School.
+The department leads the MSc in Public Policy & Management and makes contributions to the full suite of undergraduate, postgraduate and executive education programmes at King's Business School.